Fitbit is well known as the number one fitness tracker company and with his Fitbit Ionic model was ready to take over the Smartwatch world as well.

 The Ionic was first released at the end of September 2017, as an upgrade from the Surge and Blaze models, although in the looks department is more similar to the Blaze.

 Similar to the Surge are is core features like built-in GPS, the GLONASS system that uses global satellites to provide you the best accuracy when tracking and recording your workouts, the antenna is integrated inside the tracker case giving you the most powerful connection.

-The Ionic also features SmartTrack, that will auto-recognizes your activity and record it on the Fitbit app.
+The Ionic also features SmartTrack, which will auto-recognizes your activity and record it on the Fitbit app.

-On December the Ionic had a software updated to include support for extra payments options on the Fitbit Pay like NFC payments and a variety of first and third party watch faces.
-The eccentric third party faces are pretty similar at the ones that used to come with the Pebble watch faces, which makes a lot of sense having in mind that Fitbit acquire the Pebble company on December 2016 and took out part of their staff.
+The eccentric third-party faces are pretty similar at the ones that used to come with the Pebble watch faces, which makes a lot of sense having in mind that Fitbit acquire the Pebble company on December 2016 and took out part of their staff.

 Fitbit Ionic Price

-We’ve seen the price drop during black friday or sporadic deals such as Prime day when the price drop $80 off.
+We’ve seen the price drop during black Friday or sporadic deals such as Prime day when the price drops $80 off.

 For those looking to get a hybrid tracker but with 65% of fitness tracker more than a smartwatch, the Fitbit Ionic it can be a great buy having in mind that you also are getting into the Fitbit world with a big ecosystem of challenges and health guidance that fitness fans are so into it.

 Fitbit Ionic Design and Screen

 In a market surrounded by circular smartwatches, the new Fitbit Ionic stands out with its Square shape.
 It’s a smartwatch that looks far better in the flesh than in pics, with many detractors softening on seeing it.